• Skip to primary navigation

 chrysalis formatted

 Drought conditions that were prevalent last season can really limit the growth and quality of milkweed plants.
-Monarch butterflies depend on this food source for reproduction, and the dry conditions can limit the quantity of nectar in the flowers.
+Monarch butterflies depend on this food source for reproduction, and dry conditions limit the quantity of nectar in the flowers.
 It is also known that extreme heat can stress the Monarch butterfly, just as it does in humans.
 Extended periods of hotter temperatures last year caused mortality in immature stages, leaving fewer butterflies to emerge from chrysalises.

-Check this out: the peak of the 2021-2022 eastern monarch overwintering season brought an estimate of 4.5 forest hectares being occupied by the black and orange winged beauties; compare this estimate with last year’s total of 2.1 hectares.
+The peak of the 2021-2022 eastern monarch overwintering season brought an estimate of 4.5 forest hectares being occupied by the black and orange winged beauties; compare this estimate with last year’s total of 2.1 hectares.
 To add to the positivity, the Western monarchs had a massive, unbelievable population increase, increasing from 2,000 last year to 247,237 for the 2021-22 season!

 stiff goldenrod formatted

-Monarchs need more than Milkweeds
+Monarchs need more than Milkweed

 We often think of the intricate connection of Monarchs and milkweed.
 Monarchs being a host-plant specialist means that the caterpillars need nourishment from the vegetative parts of Asclepias species.
 As with everything in nature, this relationship is not a closed vacuum.
 Milkweeds do indeed provide a nectar resource during their bloom time, but Monarchs need more!
 Flowering, nectar-rich plants throughout the season are essential to the Monarch life cycle, especially in the late season before they head southward on wing.